SD-WAN topology

 The design for the WAN and branch sites was conceived in the client-server era.
 At that time, the WAN design satisfies the applications’ needs.
 Then, applications and data resided behind the central firewall in the on-premises data center.
 Today, we are in a different space with hybrid IT and multi-cloud designs, making applications and data distribution.
 Data is now omnipresent.
 The type of WAN and branch originating in the client-server era was not designed with cloud applications.

-Hub and spoke designs.
+Hub and spoke designs:

 The “hub and spoke” model was designed for client/server environments where almost all of an organization’s data and applications resided in the data center (i.e., the hub location) and were accessed by workers in branch locations (i.e., the spokes).
 Internet traffic would enter the enterprise through a single ingress/egress point, typically into the data center, which would then pass through the hub and to the users in branch offices.

 The birth of the cloud resulted in a significant shift in how we consume applications, traffic types, and network topology.
 There was a big push to the cloud, and almost everything was offered as a SaaS.
-In addition, the cloud era changed the traffic patterns as the traffic goes directly to the cloud from the branch site and doesn’t need to be backhauled to the on-premise data center.
+In addition, the cloud era changed traffic patterns, as traffic goes directly to the cloud from the branch site and doesn’t need to be backhauled to the on-premise data center.

 The hub and spoke model needs to be updated.
 Because the model is centralized, day-to-day operations may be relatively inflexible, and changes at the hub, even in a single route, may have unexpected consequences throughout the network.
 It may be difficult or even impossible to handle occasional periods of high demand between two spokes.